 Completing the Papers of Thomas Jefferson: Retirement Series

-- TJF has now published nine volumes, containing over 4,500 accurately transcribed and annotated documents.
-A new volume comes out every year, and the anticipated completion date for both halves of the project (Princeton and Monticello) is 2026.
+The Retirement Series has published fourteen volumes (through 2017), containing over 8,100 accurately transcribed and annotated documents.
+A new volume comes out every year, and the anticipated completion date for the project is 2026.

 Two-thirds of the documents written by Jefferson are being published for the first time, and the figure for letters he received is even higher.

 This work is already transforming Jefferson studies, and its completion will inevitably produce a surge of new and path-breaking scholarship.